RetoSchaedler/TORsessionSniffer/README.md

 Use a managed switch, and mirror the Internet Port to your Sniffer PC to detect TOR traffic from your Clients.
 ## Installation on Windows:
 Install Python3.
-In the command shell execute:
+In the command shell execute in the TORsessionSniffer Folder:
 ```
-pip install -r requirements.txt (in the TORsessionSniffer Folder)
+pip install -r requirements.txt
 ```
 ## Installation on Ubuntu-Linux:
 Run the "pip3 install -r requirements.txt" command in the TORsessionSniffer folder.